Welcome to Early Years Foundation Stage

 Follow the link to login to your child’s Tapestry Learning Journal.

-In school, we follow the Letters and Sounds programme to teach early reading and writing.
+In school, we us the 'Song of Sounds' programme to teach early reading and writing.

 Words are made up of different sounds which we call phonemes.
 As we read and write we identify these sounds and assemble them into words we can understand.
 The ability to decode words this way is known as phonics.